Facts and Numbers

 Mental Health Facts

-- 1 in 5 adults in the United States lives with a mental health condition.
+- 1 in 5 adults in the United States lives with a mental illness

 - Additional facts and citations are available at Mental Health by the Numbers.